htcondor/htcondor/docs/man-pages/condor_now.rst

 *condor\_now* tries to run the *now-job* now.
-The *vacate-job* is immediately vacated; after it terminates, if the schedd still has the claim to the vacated job’s slot – and it usually will – the schedd will immediately start the now-job on that slot.
+The *vacate-job* is immediately vacated; after it terminates, if the schedd still has the claim to the vacated job's slot – and it usually will – the schedd will immediately start the now-job on that slot.

 If you specify multiple *vacate-job*\ s, each will be immediately